Why are we here? For the sake of the other and for Christ’s sake.

 God’s people are to be a blessing to the nations.
 God’s holy people are a holy-loving community that exists for the sake of the other, for the sake of the not-yet-us-but-nevertheless-beloved.

-May we be a blessing, humble to hear from others, not acting on them, but hearing, discerning, and joining in with God’s called people, to declare over the world that Jesus is love.
+May we be a blessing, hearing, discerning, and joining in with God’s called people, to declare over the world that Jesus is love.

 Deirdre Brower Latz is principal and senior lecturer in pastoral and social theology at Nazarene Theological College in Manchester, England.